 Read all of Section B and this section before attempting any procedure.
-Pay particular attention to all Notices, Cautions, Dangers and Warnings.
+Pay particular attention to Notices, Cautions, Warnings and Dangers.

 CHARGER DESCRIPTION

 The Powerwise QE 48V charger is automatic and is designed specifically for charging electric vehicle batteries.

 When the charger is plugged into a vehicle's charger receptacle it will automatically turn on and the charger's LED will start flashing GREEN to indicate the battery is charging.